Digital products can’t be held, tasted, or touched, but everyone consumes them—from music to videos, ebooks to online

 - Flexible products.
 You can offer free products to build your email list, monthly paid subscriptions for access to exclusive digital content, or licenses to use your digital products.
 You have a lot of options as to how you incorporate digital products into your business.

-But digital products also come with specific challenges you’ll need to watch out for:
+But online digital products also come with specific challenges you’ll need to watch out for:

 - You’re competing with free content.
 With digital goods, consumers can probably find free alternatives to what you’re selling.
 You’ll have to think carefully about the niche you target, the types of products you sell, and how to write your product descriptions.
 You’ll also want to offer high-quality products and know how to build your brand in order to compete.

 - You’re susceptible to piracy/theft.
 You need to take precautions and reduce these risks by employing the right tools to protect your products.

 - There are some restrictions on how to sell digital products.
 For example, you must sell physical products through the Facebook and Instagram sales channel according to their commerce policy.